-Whilst the Trust has a separate Whistleblowing Policy, this is a summary that outlines the process when there is a concern that safeguarding issues have not been reported or followed correctly.
+11.1.
+While the school has a separate whistleblowing policy, this is a summary that outlines the process when there is a concern that safeguarding issues have not been reported or followed correctly.

-This does not replace the Whistleblowing Policy and should be read in conjunction with it.
+This does not replace the whistleblowing policy and should be read in conjunction with the school policy.

-Whistleblowing is a term that is used when staff want to report a concern within their organisation that involves their manager, or a person senior to them, and which may prevent them from following the normal reporting systems.
+Whistleblowing is a term that is used when staff want to report a concern within their organisation that involves their manager or a person senior to them in the organisation which may prevent them from following the normal reporting systems.

-There are a limited number of areas that can be called Whistleblowing and the policy protects staff from being punished for raising concerns.
+There are a limited number of areas that can be called Whistleblowing, and the policy protects staff from being punished for raising concerns.

 The Headteacher is responsible for all staff.
-If you are concerned that any member of staff within the school is not following safeguarding procedures, or is behaving in a way that is placing children at risk, you should first make the Headteacher aware.
+If you are concerned that any member of staff within the school is not following safeguarding processes or is behaving in a way that is placing children at risk you should, in the first place, make the Headteacher aware.

-If your concern is about the Headteacher, you should raise this with our Chair of Governors.
+If your concern is about the Headteacher, you should raise this with the schools' Chair of Governors.

-If you would prefer to raise your concerns outside of the school, you are able to contact the NSPCC whistleblowing line on 0800 028 0285, or email help@nspcc.org.uk for national organisations, or make contact with Oxfordshire County Council.
+If you would prefer to raise your concerns outside of the school, then you are able to contact the NSPCC whistleblowing line on 0800 028 0285 or email help@nspcc.org.uk for national organisations or make contact with Oxfordshire County Council.

-If you believe that a member of the school staff is harming a child (an allegation) and this has been reported to the Headteacher with no / insufficient action taken, or the member of staff you have concerns about is the Headteacher, then you are able to contact the Designated Officers team (LADO) on 01865 810603 or email lado.safeguardingchildren@oxfordshire.gov.uk
+If you believe that a member of the school staff is harming a child (an allegation) and this has been reported to the headteacher and no / insufficient action has been taken, or the member of staff you have concerns about is the headteacher, then you are able to contact the Designated Officers team (LADO) on 01865 810603 or email lado.safeguardingchildren@oxfordshire.gov.uk.